Rahul-Tclb/feic/README.md

 Uninsured Branch of a FBO (Federal and State)
 A branch that does not accept retail deposits and needs not apply for federal deposit insurance

+nstitution Name
+The Institution Name must be entered correctly.
+Partial name is also accepted.
+For example, if Citi is entered instead of Citibank or Citigroup, you will receive all institutions with names that includes the word citi.

+RSSD ID
+RSSD ID is a unique identifier assigned to institutions by the Federal Reserve Board (FRB).

+City
+The city name must be spelled correctly.
+For example, if "SAINT LOUIS" is entered, you will receive only institutions where the city name is "SAINT LOUIS".
+You will not receive institutions where the city name is "ST LOUIS" or "ST. LOUIS".

+States
+Provides the option to select multiple states from the drop down menu.If no state is specified, the search will include all states.

+Countries / U.S. Territories
+Selecting a country / U.S. territory is optional (default is “UNITED STATES”).
+The drop down menu provides the option to select more than one country or a U.S. territory.

+Identifiers
+RTN/ABA Routing Transit Number (RTN) is a nine numerical digit number assigned to institutions by the American Bankers Association (ABA).
+The RTN number is commonly referred to as an ABA number and is found on the bottom of checks.
+FDIC Certificate The FDIC Certificate ID is a unique number assigned to each depository institution by the Federal Deposit Insurance Corporation (FDIC).
+LEI A Legal Entity Identifier (LEI) is a 20-digit alpha-numeric reference code to uniquely identify a legally distinct entity that engages in a financial transaction.
+OCC ID An identifier assigned by the Office of the Comptroller of the Currency (OCC) to all institutions that the OCC grants a charter.
+Beginning July 21, 2011, the OCC began using the OCC Charter field to facilitate storage of supervisory information for nationally chartered thrifts.
+These IDs consist of the unique identification number assigned to national banks supervised by the OCC to identify and track a bank.
+The OCC charters, regulates and supervises all national banks.
+NCUA Charter ID A number assigned to credit unions including corporate credit unions by the National Credit Union Administration (NCUA) for all NCUA-insured credit unions and some non-federally insured credit unions.
+Tax ID A federal tax identification (also known as an employer identification number or EIN) is a nine-digit number assigned solely to a business by the Internal Revenue Service.
+Institution Categories
+Institution Groups and Institution Types

+Status
+Active An active institution is currently open and involved in financial transaction.
+Inactive An inactive institution is closed and or no longer involved in financial transaction.
+Details of the institution's history can be found in the History tab of the Institution Profile